What are the Activities of the Initiation Phase in Project Management?

 Some individuals may include project constraints, budget, risks, resources, assumptions, stakeholders, revision history, funding authority, oversight, project structure, roles & responsibilities, and even a glossary in their charters.
 Personally, I feel that once you add all of this you have a project plan, not a project charter.
 You definitely can’t keep something like this to one page if you add all of this.
 A charter is an overview: I say, save the details for the project plan.

 The project charter is an important step in the project initiation phase and the first step in a disciplined project management process.
 A project charter assists you in project governance, demonstrates you are following project management best practices, and it’s a great tool to get buy-in from everyone involved.
+This is also the time to consider what project planning tools you will want to include for your resource needs.

 - Implement a project using the five project management phases;